 Fighting over the custody of a beloved child can be one of the most emotionally draining experiences a parent will face.
 It is often very difficult to think clearly when your future as a parent to your child is on the line.
 You are sure to be facing a wide range of emotions, from fear, to anxiety, to sadness, to anger.
 However, it is vitally important that you keep your cool and do not lose focus on what is important: that your child ends up at home with you where they belong.

 At The Queenan Law Firm, P.C., our team of experienced Arlington, TX child custody lawyers knows the complex laws that underlie these cases like the back of our hands.
 For years, we have successfully fought in the Arlington courts for our clients to be granted the type of custody of their children that they desire.
 We understand how hard this time might be for you, and we are here to answer all of you questions and guide you through every step of the process.
 Call us today at (817) 476-1797 for a free consultation.

 Types of Custody Agreements in Arlington, TX

 The first, and perhaps most common, is a joint managing conservatorship.
 This means that both parents will have equal say in decisions involving the child.
 While one parent’s home will typically serve as the primary physical residence of the child, the child will spend time residing with both parents.

 Conversely, a sole managing conservatorship occurs when only one parent is given the right to make basic life decisions on behalf of the child.
 Such decisions might include where the child goes to school, what type of medical or psychological treatment the child receives, what type of extracurricular activities the child participates in, and the granting of parental consent needed for marriage, military enlistment, or other such things.
-A parent will a sole managing conservatorship will also have physical custody of the child.
+A parent with a sole managing conservatorship will also have physical custody of the child.